cnorm35/bridgetown-blog/src/_posts/rails_concerns.md

 end
 ```

-The code within the `included` block will be added to any class it's included
+The code within the `included` block will be added to any Class it's included
-into.
+in.

 Say we have a `User` model with a `disabled: boolean` column